-By completing this course, students will have the necessary knowledge and skills to distinguish between a commercial unit and a major refrigeration system.
+By completing this course students will have the necessary knowledge and skills to distinguish between a commercial unit and a major refrigeration system.
 Students will have knowledge of the different methods of industrial maintenance of complex systems, as well as the controls and accessories for mechanical operation.
 In addition, students will be able to evaluate heat loads in major systems.

-TCCEL3 - Electrical Circuits and Controls and Laboratory - 5 Credits Lecture 40 hrs/Laboratory 60 hrs
+TCCEL3 - Electrical Circuits and Controls and Laboratory - 5 Credits Lecture 40 hrs/Laboratory 60 hrs/Outside the Classroom Work 25 hrs